silvareal/rango_django/readme.md

-these is mu rango project
+these is the rango project
-from rango with django
+from rango with django tutorials